SAMUEL FERGUSON

 Activities and Interests:

-Sam played varsity soccer and ran varsity cross country and track during his freshman and sophomore years.
-Entering junior year, he made the decision to focus his full athletic attention on running.
-This decision proved fruitful as he won an individual state championship in the 3200m, qualified for New Balance Indoor Nationals in Boston, Massachusetts, and helped his cross country team to its third consecutive state title.
-This past cross country season, he ran the sixth fastest 5000m time in Kansas history.
-Sam recently committed to run for the University of Mississippi to further his academic and athletic endeavors.
+He holds the state record in the 2000m steeplechase and ended his senior year as the 4th fastest runner in the nation in that event.
+Sam committed to run for the University of Mississippi to further his academic and athletic endeavors, in which his freshman season went well.
+He was able to race all over the country and gained valuable experience racing the SEC Outdoor Championships in Lexington, Kentucky.
 He lives by the words of Eliud Kipchoge, who became the first man to break the sub-two-hour marathon barrier, in which Kipchoge says, “Only the disciplined ones in life are free.
 If you aren’t disciplined, you are a slave to your moods.
 You are a slave to your passions.”

-something that not only related to running but would allow him to interact and help people in the future.
-Sam is particularly excited to get involved with college research, especially in the Exercise and Memory Lab, which examines the effects of exercise on cognitive function, primarily memory function.
+Additionally, Sam loves to read, his favorite books centering around, but not limited to, the science of running and sports psychology.
+His curiosity surrounding the human body and psyche has prompted him to pursue a major in biology, in which he envisions applying for medical school thereafter.
+Choosing a major was particularly challenging for Sam as numerous career paths intrigued him, but he knew that he wanted to choose something that not only related to running but would allow him to interact and help people in the future.
+Sam is particularly excited for this coming year, as he will get to conduct research in the Exercise and Memory Lab at Ole Miss, which examines the effects of exercise on cognitive function, primarily memory function.
 He agrees with the quote, “We do not stop exercising because we grow old; rather, we grow old because we stop exercising.”
 He believes that medicine needs to focus on prevention as much as treatment, in which exercise is a key factor.
 Overall, he plans to combine his interests in science, running, and healthcare to contribute meaningfully to the field.